All patients entering the surgery must wear appropriate face coverings. The surgery will NOT be able to provide face masks.

 The Orchard Surgery is operating a telephone triage system for all our patients.
-We will not be able see any walk-ins at this time.
-We will of course, still see people who genuinely need to be seen but they will be triaged by a GP first over the phone.
-These steps are taken to significantly reduce the rapid spread of Covid-19 to our elderly and vulnerable patients in accordance with the national guidelines.
+All GP appointments will be booked initially as telephone appointment, if needed a face to face appointment will be arranged.
+These steps are taken to significantly reduce the spread of Covid-19 to our elderly and vulnerable patients in accordance with national guidelines.

-We are facing high number of calls, so please use alternate mode of communication with the practice.
-For all your admin queries please email – firstname.lastname@example.org or use our Econsult online banner on our website above.
+We are facing a high number of calls, so please be patient with us during this time.
+For all your admin queries please email – email@example.com or use our Econsult online banner above.
 Please use Econsult for any clinical queries.
-Alternatively you can ring the practice on 01753 542424 if need be.
-We are trying hard to accommodate our patients’ individual needs to expectations and we are trying our best to constantly manage and improve this situation.
+Alternatively you can ring the practice on 01753 542424.
+We are trying hard to accommodate our patients’ individual needs to expectations and we are trying our best to constantly manage and improve the situation.

 Important information about the coronavirus (COVID-19)